 - You don’t need to have it all figured out.

 Let me repeat that one: you do NOT need to have it all figured out.
 Not now, not ever.
-Actually, I would argue that it’s better if you don’t have it all figured out.
+You also shouldn’t suffer through sleep deprivation as you try to research ALL of the things.
+I would argue that it’s better if you don’t have it all figured out.
 Remain flexible and see where your business goes.
 Conduct that field research I talked about in #3 and see what’s needed.
 I just encourage you to get started on something and keep your eyes peeled along the way.

 5. It’s Good Advertising